SabrinaSioli/kc-intern-project-kotlin/README.md

 # TC_InternshipProject
 Result of the targeted study

-<i> The text below is incomplete, information will be added later. </i>
+<i> The text below is incomplete, informations will be added later. </i>

 ##What was used?
 - Kotlin